smucclaw/form-data-weaver/proto-form-weaver/README.md

 # Current assumptions

 * The functions `is_bool_date_or_int_date` and `schema_not_leaf_sch` assume certain things about the current structure of the json schema.
-This makes the json parsing less robust to future change, but unfortunately I don't see a purely structural way to do this that wouldn't over-generate.
+This does make the json parsing less robust to future change.
+  - [ ] TODO] I have an idea for how to make this more generic / make the assumptions a lot more minimal; I will do this when time permits.

 # Extract relevant fields from json schema